-- "Industrial products" means products, as specified in Article 9 of the Europe Agreement and in Protocol 2 thereto, - "Community law" means any legal act and implementing practice of the European Community applicable to a particular situation, risk or category of industrial products, as interpreted by the Court of Justice of the European Communities. - "National law" means any legal act and implementing practice by which the Republic of Lithuania takes over the Community law applicable to a particular situation, risk or category of industrial products.
+-"industrial products" means products, as specified in Article 9 of the Europe Agreement and in Protocol 2 thereto,

+-"Community law" means any legal act and implementing practice of the European Community applicable to a particular situation, risk or category of industrial products, as interpreted by the Court of Justice of the European Communities.

+-"national law" means any legal act and implementing practice by which the Republic of Slovenia takes over Community law applicable to a particular situation, risk or category of industrial products.

-The terms used in this Protocol shall have the meaning given in Community law and Lithuanian national law.
+The terms used in this Protocol shall have the meaning given in Community law and Slovenian national law.